Delivering Personalised Care and Supporting People During Covid-19

-So, with all this momentum and interest now is the time to bring personalised care to life more than ever.
+So, with all this momentum, now is the time to bring personalised care to life more than ever.
 Our nursing workforce need support to have the skills, confidence and knowledge to make it a reality.
 To be able to make these small but vital changes to our work practice so that people and teams can harness the benefits of personalised care.

-And that’s why the Personalised Care Institute was launched last month – the national training hub in personalised care.
+And that’s why the Personalised Care Institute (PCI) was launched – the national training hub in personalised care.

-The Institute is a collaboration of over 40 partners – professional royal colleges and organisations including the QNI.
-The Institute will give you access to the latest training and help you navigate the best professional development opportunities on personalised care available out there.
+The PCI is a collaboration of over 40 partners – royal colleges and organisations including the QNI.
+It will give you access to the latest training and help you navigate the best professional development opportunities on personalised care available out there.

 Key to this will be to offer a core set of skills to help you work more in partnership with people in your care using an asset-strengths based approach, as well as providing you with skills to support behaviour change.

-We know how you busy you are, so the Institute will also quality-assure training.
+We know how you busy you are, so the PCI will also quality-assure training.
 That way, whatever opportunities you chose, you can be assured that they’re worth your time.